NathanHaley/mobile_pick_largest_shape_game/README.md

 I want to have different game types, circles/squares/mixed/etc, playable by simply allowing user to scroll/page thru each type and just start playing by tapping a shape.
 After spending some time learning scroll views I found that page views handle this without me having to recreate the functionality to handle centering and knowing which page/game the user is on.

-Latest update always proper rendering, positioning and scaling for smaller screens.
 Not fully tested just yet but so far looks good in simulator for 4s, 5, 6s, IPad Air 2.
+Got it working on my iPad which is pretty cool.

 ##Tested On: